Last updated: 26 September 2023

 What is the EU Settled Status scheme?

 The UK left the European Union (EU) on 31 January 2020.
 This process was called Brexit.
-As a result of Brexit, laws were introduced to protect the rights of EEA citizens living in the UK.
-The EU Settled Status scheme (EUSS) was the scheme set up by the government after Brexit to secure the immigration status of EEA citizens in the UK.
+As a result of Brexit, and the Withdrawal Agreement which followed, laws were introduced to protect the rights of EEA citizens living in the UK.
+The EU Settlement Scheme (EUSS) was the scheme set up by the government after Brexit to secure the immigration status of EEA citizens in the UK.
+The EUSS is a unique part of the UK immigration system, because it is based on the Withdrawal Agreement.

-If you are an EEA/Swiss national, you were in the UK before 11pm on 31 December 2020, and you wish to stay in the UK, you may still be able to apply to the EU Settled Status scheme.
+If you are an EEA/Swiss national, you were resident (living) in the UK before 11pm on 31 December 2020, and you wish to stay in the UK, you may still be able to apply to the EUSS.
 This scheme may allow you to stay in the UK (with certain conditions – see below).

 This page of the Toolkit provides an outline of the EUSS.
 If you would like more information, the charity Settled provides information, advice and support services to help EU citizens who have made a home in the UK.
 Their website has plenty of resources and answers to frequently asked questions (FAQs) which you can access here.